Mary Don't You Weep: Recordings

 Singer Pete Seeger gave it additional folk music visibility by performing it at the 1964 Newport Folk Festival, and played it many times throughout his career, adapting the lyrics and stating the song's relevance as an American song, not just a spiritual.
-In 1960, Stonewall Jackson recorded a country version of the song, where Mary is a young woman left by her lover on the wedding day to fight in the Civil War, and he died in the burning of Atlanta; the song became a hit when it peaked at #12 in Country charts and #41 in Pop charts.
+In 1960, Stonewall Jackson recorded a hit country version of the song.
 In the 1960s, Jamaican artist Justin Hinds had a ska hit with "Jump Out of the Frying Pan", whose lyrics borrowed heavily from the spiritual.
-Paul Clayton's version "Pharaoh's Army" appears in Home-Made Songs & Ballads, which was released in 1961.
+Paul Clayton's version "Pharaoh's Army" appears in 1961's Home-Made Songs & Ballads.
 Singer James Brown rewrote the lyrics of the original spiritual for his 1964 soul hit with his vocal group the Famous Flames, "Oh Baby Don't You Weep".
-An a cappella version by Take 6, simply called "Mary", received wide airplay after appearing on the group's eponymous debut album in 1988.
+An a cappella version by Take 6, simply called "Mary", received wide airplay in 1988.
 The song is sung briefly at the beginning of the music video for Bone Thugs N Harmony's 1996 "Tha Crossroads".
-In a pounding big group folk arrangement, it was one of the highlights of the 2006 Bruce Springsteen with the Seeger Sessions Band Tour.
+It was covered in the Bruce Springsteen with the Seeger Sessions Band Tour.
 The song also appeared on Mike Farris' 2007 album Salvation in Lights.
-This song appears in The Peter Yarrow Songbook and on the accompanying recorded album, Favorite Folks Songs.
+It appears in The Peter Yarrow Songbook and on the accompanying recorded album, Favorite Folks Songs.
 Titled as "Don't You Weep, Mary", this song is on the Kingston Trio album Close-Up.

-Jazz guitarist Eric Gale made a recording of this song in his 1977 album Multiplication, as the opening track.
+Jazz guitarist Eric Gale made a recording of this song in his 1977 album Multiplication.

-A 1988 recording of this song by Sister Thea Bowman, FSPA, first issued on stereo cassette by Pauline Music (Boston), was re-released in digital format in 2020 in the digital album, Songs of My People: The Complete Collection for the 30th anniversary of Sister Bowman's death.
-(Bowman, who was suffering from advanced cancer during the recording of the song, has been officially proposed as a candidate for canonization by the Catholic Church.)
+A 1988 recording of this song by Sister Thea Bowman, FSPA, was re-released in digital format in 2020 in the digital album, Songs of My People: The Complete Collection.